| | | | | |

 Pin

-The needle will slowly turn the bottle cap around until it points to the North Pole!
+The needle slowly turns the bottle cap around until it points to the North Pole!

 Pin